zephraph/notes/Recurse/Recurse.md

 ## Principles to govern my time at RC

-- I will work on project or pursue a topic
+- I will forgive myself for not completing projects because the goal is never completion.
+It's learning and growth.
+-